BrianLesko/rpi-tcp-cam-server/readme.md

-# Camera Stream
+# TCP Camera Stream

-The camera stream here is optimized for high framerate low latency real time video served over UDP.
+The camera stream here is optimized for high framerate low latency video served over tcp.
+We drop denoising the image in favor of lower latency.
 Built off libcamera and rpicam-apps, linux libraries.

 &nbsp;